epam/UUI/uui/themeTodo.md

 - [-] Badge: fill: solid | semitransparent | transparent for both skins, fill: white only in loveship
 - [-] Badge: square leave only in loveship
 - [-] theme.css - maybe convert it into scss?
+- [-] We deprecated line-height font-size v-padding in loveship, is it Ok (TextArea as example)?

 - [ ] WithMods function - need to rework:
      1) case when we need to redefine some variable typo, for example - color.